sirosen/globus-sdk-python/docs/services/transfer.rst

 Globus Transfer
 ===============

+.. currentmodule:: globus_sdk

 Client
 ------

-The primary interface for the Globus Transfer API is the ``TransferClient`` class.
+The primary interface for the Globus Transfer API is the :class:`TransferClient` class.

-.. autoclass:: globus_sdk.TransferClient
+.. autoclass:: TransferClient
    :members:
    :member-order: bysource
    :show-inheritance: